-value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in the these pathways may refer to the "coarse-grained" mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).
+value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in the Energy_profile.pdf file.
+If value[ImpPaths] is 0.1, it means that pathways contributing less than 0.1% to product formation are not included in this file.
+If you want to include them all use 0.
+Notice that these pathways may refer to the "coarse-grained" mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).